Tips for Cabbing and Carving Opals

 Fortunately, the fire layer was fairly thick.
 I used a cone-shaped Cratex tool to remove the sand in the middle.
 It's hard to see in the picture below, but there was now a depression where the sand used to be.

 The next step was to finish shaping the stone.
-This was done with standard cabbing equipment.
+I did this with standard cabbing equipment.
 There was a lot of chipping near the top, so I had to make it quite a bit smaller.
 When I had the stone sanded and shaped, I pre-polished and polished the depression using diamond on a hard felt cone.
 Then, I polished the remainder of the stone.

-Carving Opals And Combining Gemstones
+Carving Opals and Combining Gemstones

-Remember to try different stone pairings and combinations when you need help developing ideas for a jewelry design.
+Remember to try different stone pairings and combinations when you need help developing ideas for a cabochon jewelry design.
 It's worth the effort and could lead to a stunning and original piece.

-It's no secret that hard-to-cut opal sells for the best prices.
+It's no secret that hard-to-cut opal cabs sells for the best prices.
 With your imagination and some carving skills, you can turn some of these bargain stones into first-class jewels.